How to File a Motion to Dismiss in Utah Dustin February 18, 2026

 A motion to dismiss is an early request asking the court to throw out all or part of a lawsuit before the case moves deeper into discovery and trial preparation.
 In many situations, the motion focuses on the claims as written in the complaint and whether the law recognizes them, rather than on witnesses and proof.

-The video below provides a plain-English overview of what a motion to dismiss is and why it is often filed early in civil litigation.
+Motion overview: This video provides a plain-English explanation of what a motion to dismiss is and why it is often filed early in civil litigation.

 Key Definitions and Utah Rules That Commonly Apply